 The present Directors of the Company are shown on page 1.
-During the year, C Bousfield resigned as a Director on 30 September 2023.
-C G Bolton was appointed to the Board of Directors on 25 September 2023.
-There were no other changes during the year and up to the date of approving this report.
+There were no changes during the year and up to the date of approving this report.

-Statement of directors' responsibilities
+Statement of Directors' responsibilities

 The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.